cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 persistent_peers = "f2673103417334a839f5c20096909c3023ba4903@val-alice:26656"
 ```

-It so happens that `sentry-alice` also has access to `sentry-bob` and `node-carol`, although these nodes probably should not be considered persistent.
+`sentry-alice` also has access to `sentry-bob` and `node-carol`, although these nodes should probably not be considered persistent.
 You will add them under `"seeds"`.
 First collect the same information from these nodes:

 ```sh
 $ docker run --rm -i -v $(pwd)/docker/sentry-bob:/root/.checkers \